 “What!?
-Is it safe to travel to Lebanon?” is the most common question asked by people (mainly Americans) when they hear that I’m going.
+Is it safe to travel to Lebanon?” is the most common question asked by people (mainly Americans) when they hear how much I love visiting this idyllic Mediterranean country, located in the midst of a ton of turmoil in the Middle East.
 So let’s address this first: Yes, it is safe.
 I will say it’s even safer than being in the United States.
 Well what about for Solo Female Travelers in Lebanon?
 Yes.
 And for American Travelers?
 Um, yes.
 So why the misconception that it’s a dangerous place?

 - The close proximity to Syria and the recent Syrian War

 - Over 1.5 Syrian refugees have gone to Lebanon and are living in Refugee Camps throughout the North and East of Lebanon.
 They have also taken in refugees from other neighboring areas such as Palestine and Iraq.